-On the basis of a careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the Little Theater (now Helen Hayes Theater) has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City.
+On the basis of a careful consideration of the history, the architecture and other features of this Interior, the Landmarks Preservation Commission finds that the Little Theater (now Helen Hayes Theater), first floor interior consisting of the inner lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings, and attached decorative elements; has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, and the Interior or parts thereof are thirty years old or more, and that the Interior is one which is customarily open and accessible to the public, and to which the public is customarily invited.

-The Commission further finds that, among its important qualities, the Little Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the theater district; that, built in 1912, it is among the oldest theaters surviving in New York City; that it was designed for producer Winthrop Ames, a pioneer in the development of "intimate drama" who greatly influenced the "little theater" movement; that its design by architects Ingalls & Hoffman, in an elegant neo-Georgian style reminiscent of town house architecture, was specifically intended to suggest the intimate drama presented by Ames within the theater; that among its significant architectural features are its Federal-style arched entrance with paneled sidelights, framed by paired simplified Corinthian columns supporting an architrave, and its Federal-style windows with splayed lintels; that for over three quarters of a century it has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that its presence helps visually to define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Little Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that, built in 1912, it is among the oldest theaters surviving in New York City; that it was designed for producer Winthrop Ames, a pioneer in the development of "intimate drama" who greatly influenced the "Little Theater" movement; that the interior designed for Ames by the firm of Ingalls & Hoffman was an elegant manifestation of Ames's theatrical and architectural theories, and as such represents a special aspect of the nation's theatrical history; that this interior, based on intimacy of scale and European innovations in form, is an unusual and special design that was specifically intended to suggest the intimate drama presented by Ames on its stage; that the early balcony addition and ornamental alterations, by prominent theater architect Herbert J. Krapp, are sympathetic with other aspects of the theater's design; that for over three quarters of a century the Little Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Little Theater (now Helen Hayes Theater), 238-244 West 44th Street, Borough of Manhattan and designates Tax Map Block 1015, Lot 51, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Little Theater (now Helen Hayes Theater), first floor interior consisting of the inner lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings, and attached decorative elements; 238-244 West 44th Street, Borough of Manhattan, and designates Tax Map Block 1015, Lot 51, Borough of Manhattan, as its Landmark Site.